Gavriil1/CI_PP4_TD/README.md

 </details>

 7. As a user I would like to delete the task.
+(Could Have) (Epic-2: List-Create-Add-Delete-Tasks)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |